MicaLovesKPOP/SupportTimeTracker/README.md

 Deployment usually takes less than a minute.

+## Why AGPLv3?

+This project is licensed under the GNU Affero General Public License v3 (AGPLv3).

+The AGPL was chosen because it guarantees that:

+- All users have the freedom to inspect, modify, and improve the software.
+- No company can take the code, make private modifications, and run it as a closed service.
+- Any improvements made by others must remain open and available to the community.
+- The software can never be locked down through DRM, device restrictions, or proprietary forks.

+If you use this project in a network service or hosted application,
+AGPLv3 requires that you make your modified source code available to your users.

+This helps ensure that all future versions of the project stay free and open for everyone.

 ## Notes

 - All data is kept in memory only.
 Reloading the page clears the session.